-The first round of raking was done individually for the major race/ethnicity groups.
-The variables matched to population parameters for Hispanic respondents were gender by age, gender by education, age by education, census region and nativity (U.S. born versus foreign born).
-The variables for non-Hispanic blacks were gender by age, gender by education, age by education and census region.
-The variables for other non-Hispanic respondents (white, other or mixed race) were gender by age, gender by education, age by education and census region.
+gender by education, age by education, Census region, and nativity (U.S.-born versus foreignborn).
+The variables for non-Hispanic blacks were gender by age, gender by education, age by education, and Census region.
+The variables for other non-Hispanic respondents (white, other or mixed race) were gender by age, gender by education, age by education, Census region, and race (white race vs. other/mixed race).

 A final round of poststratification raking was performed on the total sample.
-The total sample was raked to the following demographic variables: gender by age, gender by education, age by education, census region, race/ethnicity, population density and household telephone status.
+The total sample was raked to the following demographic variables: gender by age, gender by education, age by education, Census region, race/ethnicity, population density, and household telephone status.